Westminster Health Forum

 • service models: application of gender-informed approaches - integration of national and local delivery - flexibility in meeting distinct needs - commissioning and clinical guidance

-• public awareness and access: establishing trust in services and understanding of health risks - improving the reach of public health information and targeting disengaged groups
+• public awareness and access: establishing trust in services and health literacy - improving the reach of public health information and targeting disengaged groups - digital access to information and services

-All delegates will be able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
+All delegates were able to contribute to the output of the conference, which will be shared with parliamentary, ministerial, departmental and regulatory offices, and more widely.
 This includes the full proceedings and additional articles submitted by delegates.
-As well as key stakeholders, those already due to attend include officials from the Department of Health and Social Care; Ministry of Housing, Communities and Local Government; HM Prison and Probation Service; and the Welsh Government.
+As well as key stakeholders, those who attended include officials from the Department of Health and Social Care; Ministry of Housing, Communities and Local Government; Department for Energy Security and Net Zero; HM Prison and Probation Service; Department of Education, NI; Department of Health, ROI; and the Welsh Government.

 This on-demand pack includes